Nord Stream 2 – Symbol of failed German bet on Russian gas

 Nord Stream 2 is an underwater twin pipeline that would transport natural gas from Russia directly to Germany.
-At a length of more than 1,200 kilometres, it is to follow the route of the existing Nord Stream twin pipeline underneath the Baltic Sea.
+At a length of 1,230 kilometres, it is to follow the route of the existing Nord Stream twin pipeline underneath the Baltic Sea.
 The original Nord Stream pipeline, with an annual capacity of 55 billion cubic metres (bcm), was finished in late 2012.
 The pipeline system’s total capacity is set to double to 110 bcm following Nord Stream 2’s completion.
 The pipeline crosses into the exclusive economic zones of five countries: Russia, Germany, Denmark, Finland, and Sweden.

 Nord Stream 2 is being built by Nord Stream 2 AG, a consortium incorporated in Switzerland.
 Its chairman of the board of directors is Gerhard Schröder, German chancellor from 1998 to 2005 and the subject of fierce criticism for his ties to Russia.

 Moscow-based, state-owned Gazprom is the project’s sole shareholder and has committed to providing up to 50 percent of the project’s financing, with the remaining funds coming from German companies Wintershall and Uniper, Royal Dutch Shell, French ENGIE, and Austrian oil and gas company OMV.
 According to Nord Stream 2 AG, the overall costs of the project will total around 9.5 billion euros.

 The gas that the pipeline is to carry lies in northern Russia’s Yamal Peninsula, which holds nearly 5 trillion cubic metres of gas reserves, according to the Nord Stream 2 consortium.
 Once extracted, the gas is to be transported to coastal Russia.
 There, it is to pass through a compressor station – a facility that raises the pressure of the fuel – and then be fed into the pipeline.
 After entering into the Gulf of Finland, the pipeline is to re-emerge on land in north-eastern Germany, near Greifswald.